KSWE-2016-17/graphql-findme-webapp/README.md

-# FindMe Webapp
+# find.me Webapp

-This project contains the frontend of FindMe.
+This project contains the frontend of find.me.
-It uses a DAO based database [API](https://github.com/kswe2016-17/graphql-findme-db-api) to communicate with the [backend](https://github.com/kswe2016-17/graphql-findme-graphql-service) of FindMe.
+It uses a DAO based database [API](https://github.com/kswe2016-17/graphql-findme-db-api) to communicate with the [backend](https://github.com/kswe2016-17/graphql-findme-graphql-service) of find.me.

 As the communication is being done by a GraphQL service, it is needed to have a running instance of the corresponding